 Travel to Tronchetto by vaporetto and from there drive to Maser to see Andrea Palladio’s Villa Barbaro.
 Built for two highly cultivated Venetian brothers, Daniele and Marcantonio Barbaro, it contains Veronese’s most important fresco cycle.
 On returning to Venice, visit the Marciana library at the Museo Correr to see paintings by Tintoretto and Veronese in the reading room.

 Visit the Palazzo Ducale, supremely beautiful with its 14th-century pink and white revetment outside, and late-Renaissance gilded halls and paintings by Tintoretto and Veronese inside.
 Tintoretto’s Il Paradiso, housed here, is one of the world’s largest paintings.
 In the afternoon cross the bacino to Palladio’s beautiful island church of S. Giorgio Maggiore, which contains another Tintoretto Last Supper.
 Veronese’s Marriage at Cana is now in the Louvre in Paris, but was originally commissioned for the refectory here, where there is now a full-scale copy.

 Today focuses on the church of the Madonna dell’Orto, the burial place of Tintoretto, which also contains two of his laterali as well as the Presentation of the Virgin Mary.
 Also visit the flamboyant church of the Gesuiti, S.ta Maria Assunta, which houses Tintoretto’s Assumption altarpiece and Titian’s Martyrdom of St. Lawrence.
 See more late Titian at S. Salvatore (his Annunciation).
-The church of San Francesco della Vigna was built in 1534, designed by Sansovino; altarpieces by Veronese and Bellini.

 Dr Michael Douglas-Scott